reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ### Drill files

-[Several drill file standards](https://en.wikipedia.org/wiki/PCB_NC_formats) are available, but the use is not as consistent across manufacturers as for the Gerber files.
+[Several drill file standards](https://en.wikipedia.org/wiki/PCB_NC_formats) are available, but the use is not as consistent across PCB manufacturers as for the Gerber files.
 Nevertheless, the Excellon-2 drill format, an extension of the  IPC-NC-349 standard with the file extension `*.drl`, is widely supported and generated through OrCAD and KiCad.
 Similar to the Gerber files, Excellon drill files are ASCII-based file formats, allowing easy change tracking through git.
 The CAD commands generally follow the Gerber syntax, but there are a few differences and exceptions.

 Emphasizing all file format features would be tedious, but a few settings seem to work better than others.
-Specifically, many manufacturing machines don't support the relatively new "repeat code," which makes the file shorter but computation on the manufacturing machines more complex.
+Specifically, many drilling machines don't support the relatively new "repeat code," which makes the file shorter but computation on the drilling machines more complex.
 For example, the command `R50X004` would repeatedly drill a hole 50 times along the X-axis 4mm apart.
 Functionally this is the same as specifying all 50 locations.
 On the other hand, most CAM drills support the correct bit's automatic selection, so they can be specified in the file header instead of a description in an external text.

 #### OrCAD